wellyshen/use-web-animations/README.md

       // Triggered when the animation is ready to play },
     onUpdate: (animation) => {
-      // Triggered whenever the animation is running or play state changes },
+      // Triggered whenever the animation enters the running state or changes state },
     onFinish: (animation) => {
-      // Triggered whenever the animation enters the finished play state },
+      // Triggered whenever the animation enters the finished state },
   });